TO TOP

 © Christoph Kalter

-After studying in Bochum, Glasgow, Paris, Oxford and Berlin, I wrote my first book on how the Nigerian Civil War (1967-1970), a Third World conflict that had initially been of marginal international interest, became a global media and protest event when the humanitarian crisis in Biafra aroused concern among publics around the globe.
-With my research, I have contributed to various much-discussed fields of study, notably the history of human rights, humanitarianism, post-colonial international, and Holocaust memory and comparisons from a global perspective.
-I revised the manuscript for publication as a monograph as a Postdoctoral Fellow in Human Rights at the University of California at Berkeley.
+After studying in, among other places, Paris, Oxford and Berlin, I wrote my first book (based on my doctoral thesis at Freie Universität Berlin 2014; summa cum laude) on the global history of the Nigerian Civil War (1967-1970) and the humanitarian crisis in the short-lived Republic of Biafra.
+I studied how a Third World conflict that had initially been of marginal international interest, became a global media and protest event when the famine in the landlocked secessionist enclave of Biafra aroused concern among publics around the globe.
+With my research, I have contributed to several much-discussed fields of study, notably the histories of human rights and humanitarianism, of postcolonial international order, of the protests of the 1960s, and the global history of Holocaust memory and Holocaust comparisons.
+I revised the manuscript for publication as a monograph during a year as a Postdoctoral Fellow in Human Rights at the University of California at Berkeley.
 The book was published with Cambridge University Press in 2017, and as a paperback in 2019.

 Publications